Meet the team taking children’s brain cancer research by storm thanks to $500,000 donation

 Under the Centre’s umbrella are global research partners, as well as home-grown experts who will bridge the latest science with patient and family perspectives.

-Co-director of the Centre, Professor Brandon Wainwright is one of the passionate people helping lead this unique program.
+Professor Brandon Wainwright is the co-director of the Centre and one of the passionate people leading this unique program.

 “To get big things done, you not only need big support, you also need somebody who’s going to commit to the long term,” he said.